We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 The rent and service charges that you pay cover the costs of us managing and maintaining your home.
-You will only have to pay a service charge for services to both you and other tenants (for example, gritting, cutting grass on your estate or cleaning stairways in a block of flats).
+You will only have to pay a service charge for services you receive, for example, gritting, cutting grass on your estate or cleaning stairways in a block of flats.
 Our charges do not cover Council Tax or any charges raised by the Scottish Water Authority.

 You must make your first rent payment when you sign for your tenancy.
 Your rent is due to be paid on the first day of each month for the month ahead.
 It is up to you to decide how often you want to make payments into your rent account, as long as you pay enough to cover your monthly rent charge.